Ron Nicholls (English sportsman)

-Ronald Bernard Nicholls (born 4 December 1933 in Sharpness —- died 21 July 1994 in Cheltenham) was an English first-class cricketer who played for Gloucestershire.
+Ronald Bernard Nicholls (4 December 1933 – 21 July 1994) was an English first-class cricketer who played for Gloucestershire.

-In a game in 1962 against Oxford University he opening the batting with Martin Young and they put on 395 runs.
+In a game in 1962 against Oxford University he opened the batting with Martin Young and they put on 395 runs.
 The partnership remains the highest for any wicket by Gloucestershire and Nicholls made his career best score of 217.
-He finished the year with 2059 runs.
+He finished the year with 2,059 runs.
 He also kept wicket in some John Player League games.